 Let's go through the vitamins.
 How much do children need and what happens if they don't get enough?

 Some synthetic vitamins (in supplements) can do more harm than good if given in huge amounts to children.
 So the RDA of each one is good to know.
 This is from "The Family Nutrition Book":

 The amount of a certain vitamin a child needs depends on the kid's age.

 But at times it could also depend on the activity level of the child.

 In an article about nutrition for kid athletes they mentioned that very active kids need more food, and I would add to that more nutrients, not just empty calories.

-A basic children's vitamin supplement should be fine for kids who a into a lot of sports, but some super foods that are high in vitamins and minerals could be added in the diet too, like chlorella, wheat grass and pea protein powder.
+A basic kids vitamins and minerals supplement should be fine for kids who a into a lot of sports, but some super foods that are high in vitamins and minerals could be added in the diet too, like chlorella, wheat grass or pea protein powder.

 About vitamins and colon cancer: www.ncbi.nlm.nih.gov/pubmed/20820901